Lockout forces NHL to cancel first two weeks of season

 Players received 57 percent of revenue under the old deal.

-The latest proposal from the players’ union was tied to projected future revenues with players willing to take a smaller slice of the pie as the league grows.
+The latest proposal from the NHL Players’ Association was tied to projected future revenues with players willing to take a smaller slice of the pie as the league grows.
 The union’s offer opened with players earning 54.3 percent of revenues, dipping to 52.7 percent.

-“This is not about ‘winning’ or ‘losing’ a negotiation.
-This is about finding a solution that preserves the long-term health and stability of the League and the game,” said Daly.